MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

     }
 }
 ```
-This section will map your native code to your Java code via the JNI library.
+This section will map your native code to your Java code, via the JNI library.

 Your project is now set up to use the XboxLive API.